-The U.S. hospitals will eventually be moving from the ICD-9-CM codes to the ICD-10-CM codes.
-These variables allow the user to enter these codes as hospitals transition to them.
+U.S. hospitals will eventually be moving from the ICD-9-CM codes to the ICD-10-CM codes.
+These variables allow the user to enter such codes as hospitals transition to them.

-Codes are provided by hospital in ICD format: ###. #
+Hospitals provide codes in ICD format: ###. #

-- 000.7 Not collected by reporting site
+000.7 Not collected by reporting site

-- 000.8 Not applicable
+000.8 Not applicable

-- 000.9 Unknown or missing
+000.9 Unknown or missing

 These variables should be coded as they appear in the hospital discharge data, or, if unavailable, in the emergency department records.

-- Do not use trailing zeroes after the decimal point (unless a true zero is part of the actual code). - These codes will remain inactive until hospitals start to use them.
+Do not use trailing zeroes after the decimal point (unless a true zero is part of the actual code).
+These codes will remain inactive until hospitals start to use them.